MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-apple-messages-for-business-channel.md

 ---
 title: "Configure an Apple Messages for Business channel | MicrosoftDocs"
-description: "This topic provides steps to configure an Apple Messages for Business channel and corresponding Apple pages in Omnichannel for Customer Service." ms.date: 07/15/2022 ms.topic: article
+description: "This article provides steps to configure an Apple Messages for Business channel and corresponding Apple pages in Omnichannel for Customer Service." ms.date: 07/18/2022 ms.topic: article
 author: lalexms
 ms.author: laalexan